Aida81/ComputerVisionPythonProjects/README.md

 1. Able to recognize whether a car isan EV/non-EV when given an image

 ## Demo of Image Classification of Electrical car and Non Electrical car

+Download the [classifier](https://drive.google.com/file/d/1FwBUYNKR5QhlVsWs1ShXuxSn0nUZAEDV/view?usp=sharing) and put it in the models directory
+Download the [dataset](https://drive.google.com/drive/folders/10XrEbJxZMQd8sN4rnriJHW_RPHLpN4_g?usp=sharing) and put it on your project directory

 Run the Jupyter Lab for the result